 Which Stratus Tap Is Right for You?

 Three serial analyzers.
 Different jobs.
 This page helps you pick the right one in under a minute.
+Comparing against software tools or other brands first?
+See our roundup of the best serial port monitors.

 Quick Picker

-- RS-422, RS-485, multi-protocol, or mixed-voltage work → Versa-Tap ($450)
+- RS-422, RS-485, multi-protocol, or synchronous HDLC → Versa-Tap ($450)

 Side-by-Side Comparison